There Is A God

 Passing train on tracks along 104 in Sodus

 We agreed to engage in a rather unusual video conference in Sodus New York.
 Once we were inside of our friends’ storage locker we called Bill, a shipping company representative, and waved our front-facing camera around so he could provide an estimate for the cost of shipping the contents to Hawaii.
 The cell coverage was spotty and we kept losing our connection so we shot still photos and texted them to the representative.
 I used the wide angle lens to make the contents look small.
-Someone was struggling with a washing machine in the locker cross from us so I helped him load it into his truck.
-He thanked me and added, “God is god.”
+Someone was struggling with a washing machine in the locker across from us so I helped him load it into his truck.
+He thanked me and added, “God is good.”

 The ride out along the lake was beautiful.
 The apple trees, pruned to maximize yield while growing close to the ground, looked ever so sculptural.
 Up on 104 we stopped for gas and I took a photo of a train on the other side of the road.
 I can’t see the train in the photo but I like it.
 On the way home we stopped at Abarrotes Mexicano, a store that caters to the migrant workers, and we bought some peppers and hominy.